auriq/ESSDBConnect/mysql/README.md

 * to-mysql.sh

-	This sample will create category, db schema and stream category data into the mysql table.
+	This script will create category, db schema and stream category data into the MySQL table.

 		$ sh to-mysql.sh

 * from-mysql.sh

-	This sample will pull data from mysql that is stored by "to-mysql.sh" and pipe it to aq commands.
+	This script will pull data from MySQL that is stored by "to-mysql.sh" and pipe it to aq commands.

 		$ sh from-mysql.sh